Soulside Journey (1991)

-At the end of the song is a back ward message that says, "In the name of god, let the
+At the end of the song is a back ward message that says, "In the name of god, let

-"En Ås I Dype Skogen" is tied with "Transilvanian Hunger" as the best song on this record.
+"En Ås I Dype Skogen" is tied with "Transilvanian Hunger" as the best song on this

-by the line:
+is followed by the line:

 "...ut av den dype skogen"

 The blood flows from your veins and turns the snow red.
 The song winds down.
-Your spirit
+Your

 (7 Sept.
 2008)

-After becoming completely obsessed with the Transilvanian Hunger cassette that
+After becoming completely obsessed with the Transilvanian Hunger cassette

-the actual cassette.
+rather the actual cassette.
 As a result, I began looking for the CD version.
 It took a couple months to find but, in the meantime,

 I stumbled across Panzerfaust, making it the first official Darkthrone album that I owned on CD.

-Panzerfaust was recorded in Necrohell Studio, in the early months of 1994, and
+Panzerfaust was recorded in Necrohell Studio, in the early months of 1994,

-and the prominence of the vocals.
+in tempo and the prominence of the vocals.

-The album begins much as one would expect it to, as "En Vind Av Sorg" would not be out
+The album begins much as one would expect it to, as "En Vind Av Sorg" would not be

-little too high, but this is a minor complaint.
+a little too high, but this is a minor complaint.
 In a sense, this serves to make the song that much more harsh and unwelcoming.

 The mournful harmonies create an atmosphere of sorrow (appropriate, since the title translates to "The Wind of Sorrow") yet

 the vocals are as hateful as they are anguished.
-The main riff is one of the best Black Metal riffs ever written.
+The main riff is one of the best black metal riffs ever written.
 As the song

 ends, drums and vocals fade away, leaving only the sorrowful guitar melody.